Cot mattresses safety

 A crucial part of safe sleeping is choosing the best cot mattress.
 The Lullaby Trust, the UK's foremost organisation on baby safe sleeping, recommends that the safest place for your baby to sleep is on their own sleep surface, in the same room as you, for at least the first six months.
 Read on to see what makes a safe cot mattress.

 - Make sure you choose the right size of cot mattress.
-The mattress should fit the cot with no gaps down the side that are more than 4cm.
+The mattress should fit the cot with no gaps down the side that are more than 3cm.

 - Make sure the mattress is firm and flat, and protected by a waterproof cover (sometimes called a mattress protector).